-- The Green Party says it will appoint a “carbon chancellor” to allocate the £100bn per year they have pledged for tackling the “climate emergency” if they are elected to power.
+- The Green Party said it would appoint a “carbon chancellor” to allocate the £100bn per year they pledged for tackling the “climate emergency”.

-- The Greens plan to phase in a tax on meat and dairy products over 10 years.
-The proceeds would be invested in teaching farmers to use more sustainable farming methods.
+- The Greens planned to phase in a tax on meat and dairy products over 10 years.
+The proceeds would have been invested in teaching farmers to use more sustainable farming methods.

 - Extend the plastic bag tax to bottles, single-use plastics, and microplastics, expand plastic bottle deposit schemes, and ban the production of single-use plastics for packaging.

-- The Greens’ manifesto says the party will create “millions of new jobs in renewable energy, transport, land management, and other sectors transformed by the transition to a net zero carbon economy.”
+- The Greens’ manifesto said the party would create “millions of new jobs in renewable energy, transport, land management, and other sectors transformed by the transition to a net zero carbon economy.”

 Scottish National Party

-After 12 years in government, MPs in Scotland’s largest party (and the third-largest in the UK) can proudly boast a 100% pro-climate record in the House of Commons.
+MPs in Scotland’s largest party (and the third-largest in the UK) can proudly boast a 100% pro-climate voting record in the House of Commons.

 They can also point to their record on green energy, which has been extremely impressive over the past few years.
 In 2018, 75% of the country’s energy came from renewable sources.

-The SNP wants to increase that figure all the way to 100% – by the end of 2020.
+The SNP stayed in power after aiming to increase that figure all the way to 100% – by the end of 2020.